KeerthanaSetty17/oggy/README.md

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.
-It is a very disgusting cartoon.
-Eww!!
+It is for a better place.

 ## Method